|

 isn't supposed to be handled, as the inner loop doesn't

-??
+use it. ??
 We could probably use CEIL_DIV_EXPR instead of

 TRUNC_DIV_EXPR and adjusting by hand.
 Unless we can't